Universal Remote for Samsung TV: The Ultimate Guide

 1. Power On Your Samsung TV: Ensure your TV is turned on and ready to receive commands.

-2. Clear the Path: Make sure there are no obstructions between your universal remote and your Samsung TV’s IR sensor (usually a small, often black, window on the TV frame, typically at the bottom center).
+2. Clear the Path: Make sure there are no obstructions between your universal remote and your Samsung TV’s IR sensor, typically a small window at the bottom center of the TV frame.

 3. Check TV’s IR Mode (for Smart TVs): If your Samsung Smart TV usually uses a Bluetooth remote, you might need to ensure its IR sensor is active for a universal remote to work.
 Consult your Samsung TV’s manual if you experience issues.